Acceptance into a School of Music Undergraduate Program

 - Arrange for an audition for your principal instrument and/or voice on one of the formal audition dates.

 - Take the required music theory placement examination on your audition day or during your orientation to the university.

-It’s important to plan ahead for the audition process —you may need to arrange an audition several months in advance of enrolling at the university.
+It’s important to plan ahead for the audition process —you should plan to arrange an audition well in advance of enrolling at the university.

 Required placement exam